 Insourcing: this article provides a practical explanation of Insourcing.
 Next to what it (definition) is, this article also highlights insourcing versus outsourcing, Reasons and benefits to choose for insourcing, the Pros and cons and a short summary.
 After reading, you’ll have a basic understanding of this management process.
 Enjoy reading!

 What is Insourcing?

-Other reasons for using insourcing is a capacity shortage, gaining a competitive advantage, quality improvement, and customer satisfaction.
+Other reasons for using this business activity is a capacity shortage, gaining a competitive advantage, quality improvement, and customer satisfaction.

 Several reasons for companies to use insourcing have already been briefly mentioned above.
 Below is a more detailed description of these reasons.